 A year later, Rolex founder Hans Wilsdorf bought the Perregaux-Perret patent and registered it in the United Kingdom as British patent GB260554, creating the Rolex Oyster watch case.
 And in 1927 the patent made history when Mercedes Gleitze became the first woman to swim the English Channel – while wearing a water-resistant Rolex Oyster that naturally kept good time throughout her crossing.

 [Horological scholar David Boettcher delves into the history of the Borgel case in great detail on his website, which is worth a read.]

 The simplicity and effectiveness of the Oyster construction has made it the de facto standard today.
 There were attempts to challenge the Oyster construction over the decades, with varying degrees of success.
 Many case makers attempted to invent their own systems for water resistance, amongst them the well-known Super-Compressor invented by case maker Ervin Piquerez (Swiss patent CH2737010X), made famous by the double-crown dive watches of the 1960s and 1970s.

-Since patents have terms of 20 years, these water-resistant case patents have expired.
+Since patents have terms of 20 years from the date of filing, these water-resistant case patents have long expired.
 Most watch manufacturers today no longer use Borgel’s method of sealing the movement into the case, or any other for that matter.
 Instead they employ the same system as the Oyster, where the rim of case back is threaded, allowing it to screw into the case.